philleveridge/RBCpython/README.md

 # RBCpython
 RobbuilderController in Python for RPi

-This is an attempt to build a robot controller of Robobuilder in Python
+This is an attempt to build a robot controller of Robobuilder in Python.
+It requires RPI connected with an extension board to interface to the Robobuilder Huno huimanoid robot.

 <b>Main module</b>
 <li>rbcontroller  Main loop